alexjbest/cluster-pictures/README.rst

 The work of, and help from, A. Betts, M. Bisatt, V. Dokchitser, O. Faraggi, S. Kunzweiler, C. Maistret, A.Morgan, S. Muselli, and S. Nowell were invaluable in the writing of this package.

+This package was developed alongside the article "A user's guide to the local arithmetic of hyperelliptic curves" by the above 11 people, it is available at https://arxiv.org/abs/2007.01749.
+The goal of the package is to be able to compute most of the local arithmetic data about hyperelliptic curves described in this article.

 This work was supported by a grant from the Simons Foundation (546235) for the collaboration "Arithmetic Geometry, Number Theory, and Computation", through a workshop held at ICERM.

 As a template for the project structure: https://github.com/mkoeppe/sage-numerical-interactive-mip was a great help.